ittner/newslinkrss/README.md

 feeds for releases and commits (but always to specific branches), there is none for issues and pull requests.
-Of course, there is a API for that but it requires authentication with a GitHub account, enables tracking, and required writing an specific bridge to get the data as a feed.
+Of course, there is a API for that but it requires authentication with a GitHub account, enables tracking, and required writing a specific bridge to get the data as a feed.
 This makes the scraping approach easier even with the very convoluted example that follows.

 The URLs for issues and PRs are pretty usable, we can already use them to